Regression using a neural network (a minimal example)

 Accuracy Float32 It is more than enough for neural networks, their prediction errors usually exceed the rounding error due to the coarser bit grid.
 In addition, execution on the GPU, when we get to it, is faster with this type of data.

-The data will be fed to the loss function via an iterator.
+The data will be fed into the loss function via an iterator.
 There should be tuples inside the dataset (Tuple) with data columns - one column of inputs, one column of outputs.
 There are several other ways to submit data, for now we will focus on the one below.

 data = [(Xs', Ys')];